LeaksAPI/LeaksAPI-Docs/README.md

-  See dynamic pricing page <a href='http://leaks-api.com'>HERE </a> or contact us for a quote price point is around 999$ per 10 RPS upgrade to your plan, otherwise max is 3 requst per second, contact us for custom quotes and integrations i.e 20 RPS extra is 999 x 2 = 1998 we cant discount it as its the cost of our dedicated servers + aws load balncing with 0.00% error rate, RPS arent profit for us its the best we can do
+  See dynamic pricing page <a href='http://leaks-api.com'>HERE </a> or contact us for a quote price point is around 999$ per 10 RPS upgrade to your plan, otherwise max is 3 requst per second, contact us for custom quotes and integrations i.e 20 RPS extra is 999 x 2 = 1998 we cant discount it as its the cost of our dedicated servers to you but you are gurenteed the resources + aws load balncing with 0.00% error rate, RPS arent profit for us its the best we can do